Nobody's Fault (Aerosmith song)

 "Nobody's Fault" is a song by American hard rock band Aerosmith.
 It is the sixth track on Aerosmith's fourth studio album Rocks, released in 1976.
 It was written by guitarist Brad Whitford and lead singer Steven Tyler.
 Whitford often cites it as his favorite Aerosmith song.

 Background

 The song is highlighted by a heavy backbeat of drums and bass by Joey Kramer and Tom Hamilton, as well as the soaring lead guitar of Brad Whitford, and loud singing with a serious tone by Steven Tyler.
 According to Tyler, the lyrics: "have to do with earthquakes, which we were scared of, along with flying".
 Kramer considers his work in this song to be some of his best.

 Legacy

 "Nobody's Fault" is often cited as one of the heaviest songs Aerosmith has ever recorded, and many musicians regard it highly.
-Guns N' Roses guitarist Slash and James Hetfield of Metallica both consider it one of their favorite Aerosmith songs, and some have noted that the Metallica song "Damage, Inc." has a similar opening.
+Guns N' Roses guitarist Slash and James Hetfield of Metallica both consider it one of their favorite Aerosmith songs.
 Additionally, Kurt Cobain mentioned the song as a favorite in his journal.